jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- if it is equal create one hour event, if is not min height and not equal, keep creating the 15min min event
 - Check commits to see if other changes discarded are important

+Improvements:

 - Add unique keys to maps
 - Check dead code to remove
 - should get the exact block or add a margin that considers the closest to the next block? (ex: if clicks almost on the next block, should the start be at the beggining of current block? because it looks like an error even though it is not)
+- check for memory leaks

+Style:

+- Check unused vars on types / consts / scss
+- use kebab case on scss search for camel case

+Quality

+- planner tests

+Features

 - Connect events created to specific day
   - How to change days but preserve events?
 State?
 Only with bd?
-- Check unused vars on types / consts / scss
-- check for memory leaks, should reset all vars (state, 3 records, listeners)
-- use kebab case on scss search for camel case
-- new tests
-- add explanations on complex functions
 - if two events happen at the same time, show side by side
-- Should memoize buttons to prevent rerenders?
-Is it worth it?
-- Last element of planner is next day and should not be clickable
-- Ignore clicking outside button of specific hour (change bg to be sure)
-- Rename from cammelcase to kabeb case on scss (variables etc)
-- display dynamicallythe hours of the event being created during creation
+- display dynamically the hours of the event being created during creation
   // https://www.npmjs.com/package/@fullcalendar/react

 # Future Steps: